projectacrn/acrn-hypervisor/doc/developer-guides/doc_guidelines.rst

    * space on
    * the page

-A maximum of three columns will be displayed, and change based on the available width of the display window, reducing to one column on narrow (phone) screens if necessary.
+A maximum of three columns will be displayed if you use ``rst-columns`` or ``rst-columns3`` (and two columns for ``rst-columns2``), and change based on the available width of the display window, reducing to one column on narrow (phone) screens if necessary.
 We've deprecated use of the ``hlist`` directive because it misbehaves on smaller screens.

 Tables
 ******